dasch-swiss/dsp-api/docs/03-apis/api-v1/introduction.md

 question.
 A Knora IRI has itself the format of a URL.
 For some API operations, the IRI has to be URL-encoded (HTTP GET requests).

-Unlike Knora API v2, Knora API v1 uses internal IRIs, i.e. the actual IRIs that are stored in the triplestore (see [Knora IRIs](../api-v2/knora-iris.md)).
+Unlike DSP-API v2, DSP-API v1 uses internal IRIs, i.e. the actual IRIs that are stored in the triplestore (see [Knora IRIs](../api-v2/knora-iris.md)).

 ## V1 Path Segment